Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

 Before specifying the stubs and their weights for every bank, we describe a binary encoding for every bank corresponding to a literal.
 Choose integer $\ell$ such that $2^{\ell}\geq w_{\kappa_j}$ for all $j$ and $\ell > 1+\log k$.
 Then, set the $\ell$-th lowest bit to 1.
 Use the bits $2$ to $1+\log k$ to encode the index $i$ of the literal and set the first bit from the right to $0$ if the literal is $\neg x_i$ and to $1$ otherwise.
 All other bits are set to $0$.
 Observe that the weights assigned to each literal are pairwise different and at least $w_{\kappa_j}$ for all $j$.
+The use of these different weights limits the number of possible matchings of the stubs.
+In particular, when assigning one of the unique weights to only two stubs, the existence of a specific edge in each set $E$ can be enforced.
+We discuss the exact effects of the weights below.
 For simplicity, denote the resulting value for each bank $x_i^T$ by $M_i^T$, and for each $x_i^F$ by $M_i^F$.

 We construct the stubs as follows.
 Bank $v$ has outdegree zero and $\ell$ incoming stubs such that there exists exactly one with weight $w_{\kappa_j}$.
 Each bank $\kappa_j$ has exactly one outgoing stub with weight $w_{\kappa_j}$.
 Furthermore, if literal $x_i$ appears in the clause, then we add an incoming stub with weight $M_i^T$ -- or a stub with weight $M_i^F$ if $\neg x_i$ appears.
 For every bank $x_i^T$, there is a stub for each clause the literal $x_i$ appears in, each with weight $M_i^T$.
 The analogous condition holds for $x_i^F$.
 Using $M_i = \max\{M_i^T,M_i^F\}$, we create a single incoming stub with weight $kM_i$ for each $x_i^T$ and $x_i^F$.
 Lastly, for every bank $x_i$ and $s_i$, we set the indegree to zero and create one outgoing stub with weight $kM_i$.
+Observe that no set of edges $E$ consistent with the stubs contains multi-edges.

 Finally, bank $x_i$ has external assets of $kM_i$, for every $i \in [k]$.

 Overall, the construction of the \MaxAssetsv\ instance is polynomial in the size of the instance of \maxSat.
 For an example construction see Figure~\ref{fig:Max2Sat}.